hraban/outbound-rules/README.md

 Hear, hear.

 Unfortunately, as it turns out, ABE is mostly about defining what _incoming_ requests are legal for your server.
-It doesn't really let you what _outgoing_ requests are legal.
+It doesn't really let you specify what _outgoing_ requests are legal.

 Still, in trying not to reinvent the wheel, I have tried to imitate their style and syntax as much as reasonable.